k21971/CrecelleHack/doc/variantfixes.md

 - Reverted changes to reflection from 1.0.
 - New feedback for cracked and greasy mirrors.
 Cracked mirrors scare monsters more easily.
+- Many additional options for config files.
+  - obscure_role_obj_names is taken from dnethack.

 ## Monster Changes
 - Monsters can gain water walking and jumping.